1. Architecture

 11. Honest limits

 No security program is perfect.
-Vectis is operated by a small team; we favour simple, auditable controls over extensive process.
+We favour simple, auditable controls over extensive process.
 If a specific control in your own framework requires a deeper discussion than this page provides, email security@mspvectis.com and we will respond with the detail you need.